By Chick Moorman and Thomas Haller

 “I love you,” are three words all children need to hear often from their parents.
 Do you want those words to have real meaning to your child?
 Do you want them to connect one heart to another?
 Do you want to use them to develop a level of intimacy in your family that communicates your heartfelt affection for your children?
 If so, consider strengthening I love you with the following suggestions.

-- Use Eye Contact.
-Give your children your eyes when you say, “I love you.”
+Use Eye Contact.
+Give your children your full attention when you say, “I love you.”
 Souls touch when meaningful eye contact is made during moments of intimacy.
 Touch with your eyes.
 It’s a way of connecting that helps you bond.

-- Use names.
+Use names.
 The sweetest sound in any language is the sound of your own name.
-Names get our attention, build connectedness and help us connect.
+Names get our attention and help us connect.
 Sadly, some children only hear there own names when they are in trouble. (“William, you better get in here!”)
 Add your child’s name to your expression of love.
 “I love you, Carlos,” or “Tadahito, I really love you.”
 Watch their reactions.
-Their facial expressions will encourage you to continue the practice of adding your child’s name to, “I love you.”
+Their facial expressions will encourage you to continue the practice of adding your child’s name to “I love you.”

-- Use the words son and daughter.These two words can add intense intimacy to your verbal expressions of love.
-“I love you, son,” or “I love you, daughter,” will create an emotion filled statement that will invite an equally emotional response.
+Use the words son and daughter.These two words can add intimacy to your verbal expressions of love.
+“I love you, son,” or “I love you, daughter,” will create an emotion-filled statement that will invite an equally emotional response.
 Monitor your personal comfort level as you use these two important words.
 Notice your feelings as you say them as well as the reaction you get from your children.

 Some children are auditory and near to hear the words, “I love you.”
 Others are tactile and need to be touched to feel loved.
 Still others are visual and need to see love on your face and in your actions.
 Why not give your children all three variations when you communicate your love?